Special relativity and the rod/slot paradox – XIV – angle between colliding rod and slot in a diagonally moving frame

 Conclusion

 The collision scenario as seen from a diagonally approaching frame appears to be similar to what an observer in frame B sees.
 There is an angle between the slot and the rod.
-In the next post we want to check whether the velocities in W guarantee a collision.
+Both objects are perceived as rotated by different angles against the line of relative motion of our reference frames versus each other.
+These rotations due to relativity are further examples of the so called “Thomas-Wigner rotation“.